TMJ Treatment Bethalto, IL

 Contact Axes to get back to your normal life with comprehensive Temporomandibular Joint Dysfunctions (TMD) therapy in Bethalto.

 TMJ Treatment in Bethalto, IL.
-Temporomandibular Joint Dysfunction (TMD), often known more generally as TMJ disorder or TMJ pain, affects the jaw joint and surrounding muscles, leading to discomfort and restricted movement that can impact everyday activities.
-The TMJ, or temporomandibular joint, connects your jawbone to your skull and enables essential movements such as chewing, speaking, and yawning.
+TMD, also referred to as TMJ disorder or simply jaw pain, is a condition impacting the jaw joint and nearby muscles, which can result in significant discomfort and limit daily functions.
+Located where the jaw meets the skull, the temporomandibular joint (TMJ) is crucial for functions like chewing, talking, and yawning.
 If the TMJ or its supporting muscles are strained or damaged, regular actions like speaking and eating may become difficult or painful.

-For residents in Bethalto, IL, TMD-related jaw pain can make it challenging to enjoy daily activities, from eating to sleeping comfortably.
-At Axes Physical Therapy, our Bethalto, IL physical therapists offer personalized TMD treatment aimed at relieving pain and helping patients get back to their daily lives with ease.
-Our TMJ therapy is offered at our Ballwin, MO location located just off Manchester/HWY 141.
+For residents in Bethalto, IL, jaw pain related to TMD can interfere with everything from enjoying a meal to getting a good night’s sleep.
+At Axes Physical Therapy, our Bethalto, IL physical therapists specialize in TMD treatments that relieve pain and restore comfort to patients’ everyday routines.
+Our TMJ therapy is available at our Ballwin, MO location located just off Manchester/HWY 141.
 Feel free to reach out online, schedule an appointment, or call our Ballwin location at (636) 493-8642 to begin your treatment.

 What Is Temporomandibular Joint Dysfunction (TMD)?